rows/hiring/job descriptions/Engineering Manager.md

 ## Nice to have
 * Active in the **community** - knowledge sharing.

-## Compensation and Perks
+# What’s in it for you?
-* Expected Annual Gross Salary Range: 56.600-68.400€.
+* Expected Annual Gross Salary Range: 56.600-68.400€ for all locations in Europe.
 * Employee equity plan.
-* Health Insurance for you and your family.
-* Plenty of coffee and frequent ice-cream when at the office.
-* Liberal work-from-home policy.
+* We're Hybrid - choose to work from our offices in Porto/Berlin or work full-remote ([23 countries](https://github.com/rows/hiring/blob/master/FAQs.md)).
+* Choice to work 4/days week with pro-rated compensation.
-* Unlimited vacation policy.
+* Unlimited unpaid vacation policy.
+* More paid vacation if you stay 3 or 5 years.
+* Be part of a great team, have autonomy to give inputs and make things happen!
+In short: Really impact this Product!

 ## How-to
 Send the following information to [us](mailto:join@rows.com):